the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 - create tidy spreadsheets
 - and avoid manipulating and analysing data in spreadsheet software (this includes copy-paste).

-Spreadsheets are a powerful tool, if one recognise that computers are not fancy typewriters, but that the data has to be organised in a specific form to be usable by computers (and data scientist).
+Spreadsheets are a powerful tool only if the dataset is collected and organised in specific formats that are usable for both the computers and researchers.